-- \rightarrow - Smart System Integration: combines multiple technologies, functions and materials utilising nanoelectronics, micro-electromechanic, magnetic, photonic, micro-fluidic, acoustic, bio- and chemical principles, radiation and RF as well as completely new technologies to form smart systems that are reliable, robust and secure, often miniaturised, networked, predictive, can learn and can be autonomous.
-They bring together sensing, diagnosing, managing, actuation, communication and collaborative capabilities to enhance the quality of life and address societal challenges. - Cyber-Physical Systems are " embedded Intelligent ICT systems" that make products smarter, more interconnected, interdependent, collaborative and autonomous.
+- Smart system integration combines multiple technologies, functions and materials that utilise nanoelectronics, microelectro-mechanic, magnetic, photonic, micro-fluidic, acoustic, bio and chemical principles, radiation and RF, as well as completely new technologies to form smart systems that are reliable, robust and secure.
+These are also often miniaturised, networked, predictive, and can learn and become autonomous.
+They bring together sensing, diagnosing, managing, actuation, communication and collaborative capabilities to enhance the quality of life and address societal challenges. - Cyber-physical systems are 'embedded intelligent ICT systems' that make products smarter, more interconnected, interdependent, collaborative and autonomous.
 They provide computing and communication, monitoring and control of physical components and processes in various applications.
-Harnessing these capabilities in time and across space creates applications with enormous and disruptive new functionalities with unprecedented societal impact and economic benefit for citizens and societies.
+Harnessing these capabilities in time and across space creates applications with enormous and disruptive new functionalities that offer unprecedented societal impact and economic benefit for both citizens and societies.